Vacation savings from Orlando Informer!Save with Orlando Informer!X

 Sunset Lounge at Dockside Inn and Suites

 Although there are no full-service restaurants, Dockside Inn and Suites still has all the basics you’ll need to sate your hunger during your stay.
 Pier 8 Market has pantry staples, grab-and-go snacks, and a hot food counter, while the in-house Starbucks lets guests get their coffee fix.
-Then there are the drinks-only bars: Sunset Lounge in the lobby and The Oasis Beach Bar and The Wavemaker at the two pools.
+Then there are the drinks-only bars: Sunset Lounge in the lobby, as well as The Oasis Beach Bar and The Wave Maker Pool Bar at the two pools.
 Finally, don’t forget about the pizza and fried chicken delivery right to your hotel room.

 For more info on the food and dining options, check out our full Dockside dining guide.

-Dockside Inn and Suites is located on a plot of land that isn’t contiguous with Universal Orlando’s main campus, which means patrons don’t have the option of using the water taxis that service four of the six other resorts.
-Again, the prime-value hotels only offer shuttle bus transportation to CityWalk, and even though they’re on the road for roughly the same length of time, it’s still important to point this out.
+Dockside Inn and Suites is located on a plot of land that isn’t contiguous with Universal Orlando’s main campus, which means patrons don’t have the option of using the water taxis that service four of the nine other resorts.
+Again, the Value Inn and Suite hotels only offer shuttle bus transportation to CityWalk, and even though they’re on the road for roughly the same length of time, it’s still important to point this out.

 Is Dockside Inn and Suites like the other Universal Orlando hotels?